Abdelrhman-Sayed70/MatrixMultiplication/README.md

 # MatrixMultiplication
-**Implementation of Strassen’s algorithms which is an efficient algorithm for multiplying matrices.
+**Implementation of Strassen’s algorithm which is an efficient algorithm for multiplying matrices.
 It is divde & conquer approach**